 CHEM 225 Organic Chemistry: Peer Led tutorials are scheduled each week Sunday-Thursday 7:00-9:00 pm in Collins 318.

 The Economics Department provides drop-in tutoring for ECON 230 Economic Statistics beginning Tuesday, September 1, 7:30-9:30 pm.
 Starting September 9, the schedule will then be on Wednesdays 7:30-9:30 pm.
 (Ask Professor Negri for location.)

 MATH 140 Modeling with Calculus: Help Sessions with student preceptors are scheduled each week Sunday 6:00-9:30 pm, Monday - Thursday 7:00-9:30 pm.
 All held in Ford 201.

-The Math Department provides drop-in tutoring 6:30-9:30 pm Sunday-Thursday in the Math Hearth on the 2nd floor of Ford.
+The Math Department provides drop-in tutoring each week Sunday-Thursday 6:30-9:30 pm in the Math Hearth on the 2nd floor of Ford.
 Students in MATH 151, 152, 153, 249 and higher are all invited to use the Math Hearth tutoring service.

-The Physics Department provides drop-in tutoring 7:30-9:30 pm Sunday-Thursday in the Physics Hearth on the 3rd floor of Collins.
+The Physics Department provides drop-in tutoring each week Sunday-Thursday 7:30-9:30 pm in the Physics Hearth on the 3rd floor of Collins.

 Students wanting individual tutors are required to meet with their professors outside of class and (when group sessions are available) to attend at least three group sessions.
 Students are also encouraged to form their own study groups.
 Requests for tutors (individual or small group) will be considered by the Director of Academic Support in consultation with the professor.
 An appointment with the Director of Academic Support is usually required.